Informative resources to help you act effectively to prevent the risks related to substance use by your child

 As this pandemic persists, people continue to deal with so much – we are all facing the stress and anxiety of uncertainty.
 Parents need to be mindful that they could be using substances as a way of coping with stress, and as a consequence, their kids may think substance use is an appropriate way to deal with uncomfortable feelings.

 It’s more important than ever for you and your family to find ways to stay well, stay calm, and stay mentally healthy.

 Let’s Talk Opioids, including Fentanyl – A parent’s guide to understanding opioid use by youth

 The opioid crisis in our country has impacted countless families.
 In the present complex landscape of youth and substance use, we all have much to learn.

-This resource will provide you with the knowledge and strategies to help you prevent your child from using opioids problematically, to spot problematic use by recognizing the signs and symptoms and to take action effectively to prevent an accidental overdose.
+This resource will provide you with the knowledge and strategies to help you prevent your child from using opioids problematically, spot problematic use by recognizing the signs and symptoms, and take action effectively to prevent an accidental overdose.

 If your son or daughter is already using opioids problematically, this resource suggests several steps you can take to help protect them from harm.

 Your child may express some curiosity about cannabis products – that does not mean they intend to use them.
 It’s natural for youth to be curious about a substance that is frequently in the media and they may have questions about using cannabis.

 This resource can inform and prepare you to speak with your kids about cannabis edibles, extracts, and topicals